botlabs-gg/yagpdb/cmd/yagpdb/templates/plugins/README.md

 The templates in this folder is in process of being moved to the proper plugin's folder, and embedding them into the packages.
+A better solution may be used in the future